GardetG/SafetyNet_Alerts/README.md

 ### Testing API

-To run the tests from maven, go to the folder that contains the pom.xml file and execute the below command:
+- To run the unit tests from maven, execute the below command in the folder containing the pom.xml file:
 `mvn test`

+- To run the integration tests from maven, execute the below command in the folder containing the pom.xml file:
+`mvn verify`

+- To consult the testing and coverage reports, execute the below command in the folder containing the pom.xml file:
+`mvn site`

+Access to the website in `target/site` to consult to Jacoco coverage report, Surefire testing report and Spotbugs report.